 There are two important business processes that must operate together to achieve truly effective Spend Management:

-- The Source-to-Contract process creates savings opportunities by finding good suppliers and establishing advantageous agreements against which the organisation can then buy.
+- The Source-to-Contract process creates savings opportunities by finding good suppliers and establishing advantageous agreements against which the organization can then buy.

 - The Purchase-to-Pay process captures actual savings by leading employees to place purchases for what they need using those advantageous supplier agreements.